dan-pirjol/StochasticGrowthExp-OUProcess/README.md

 # Stochastic growth process with exp-OU growth rates

-Numerical simulations for the paper [Growth rate of a stochastic growth process driven by an exponential Ornstein-Uhlenbeck process (2022)](https://aip.scitation.org/doi/10.1063/5.0065342)
+This repository contains codes for the numerical simulations for the paper [Growth rate of a stochastic growth process driven by an exponential Ornstein-Uhlenbeck process (2022)](https://aip.scitation.org/doi/10.1063/5.0065342) also available on [arxiv](https://arxiv.org/abs/2106.11874).
+A brief summary of the main results of the paper is given below.

 Consider a stochastic growth process in discrete time for a quantity $B_i$ with random growth rates $r_i$ $$B_{i+1}=(1+r_i) B_i$$ started at $B_0=1$.